-The founding belief of the program is that when it comes to engaging citizens in a quest for the common good, especially public health, trust at all levels and among all participants is mandatory for success.
+The foundational belief of the program is that when it comes to engaging citizens in a quest for the common good, especially public health, trust at all levels and among all participants is mandatory for success.

-To accomplish its mission the program will function as a totally open and neutral venue that partners with government, academia and industry to advance basic knowledge as well as accelerate the practical and application of that knowledge to solutions that save lives and reduce human suffering.
+Guided by our foundational belief, the Program for Trusted Pandemic Technologies functions as an open and neutral venue for partners from government, academia, and industry to advance basic knowledge as well as accelerate the practical application of that knowledge to solutions that save lives and reduce human suffering.

 Powered by the